shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

   |- misc.ipynb
   |- MSE_vs_Attribute.ipynb
   |- MSE_vs_Budget.ipynb
+  |- MSE_vs_Correlation.ipynb
+  |- Phase_Tables.ipynb
+  |- misc.ipynb
+  |- real_dataset_histogram.ipynb
-  |- ........
+  |- real_world_experiment.ipynb
 ```
 Users can modify parameters to explore different experimental settings.

 ## Limitations (Only for Functional and Reproduced badges)
-All the figures should be produced exactly as it is and any changes, due to the randomness of the experiments, will not be noticed.
+All the figures should be produced exactly as it is with only minor differences due to the randomness that is not noticeable.
 We did not ommit any figures and tables used in the experiments and provided scripts to generate every table and figures used.